Holy Trinity Church, Bosham

 Holy Trinity Church is a Grade I listed Anglican church, a parish church in Bosham, West Sussex.
-There was a church on this site in Saxon times, and the oldest parts of the building date from that time.
+There was a church on this site in Saxon times, and the oldest parts of the building date from that period.

 History

 Background

 Bede wrote that Bishop Wilfrid, visiting Bosham in 681, found a small monastery with five or six brethren led by Dicul, an Irish monk.
 The building may have been on or near the site of the present church.

 Before the Norman Conquest, Bosham Church and its estate were given by King Edward the Confessor to his Norman chaplain Osbern FitzOsbern.
 Osbern retained these after the Conquest; he became Bishop of Exeter in 1072 and attached these holdings to the bishopric.
 Succeeding Bishops of Exeter continued to hold the church and estate of Bosham until the Dissolution of the Monasteries.

 The building

 Roman remains have been found in Bosham, and it is thought the church may be on the site of a Roman basilica.

 The church is built of rubble with ashlar dressing; it has a tiled roof and a shingled spire.
 The lower part of the tower of the church, the chancel arch, and the tower arch, are Saxon.
 The chancel was extended to the east in the 12th century, and again in the 13th century when a sacristy was added on the north side; about this time aisles were added to the nave.
 The top storey of the tower is of the 15th century.

 The font is of the late 12th century; it is an octagonal block with two shallow arches carved on each side, supported by a thick central shaft and four slender shafts.

 The south porch is of the 16th or 17th century.